Rita-Mahato-2025/Healthcare_Analysis/README.md

 🛠️ Requirements: - Power BI Desktop (May 2023 or later)

 ### 4. Tech Stack
-List the key technologies used to build the dashboard.

-Example:
 The dashboard was built using the following tools and technologies:<br>
 •	📊 Power BI Desktop – Main data visualization platform used for report creation.<br>
 •	📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.<br>